queryplan-ai/queryplan-proxy/CONTRIBUTING.md

-In order to build the proxy side that talks to the website, you need to set the following environment variables:
+In order to build the proxy side that talks to the website, you need to set the following environment variables after creating a MySQL Database:

 ```
 export QUERYPLAN_LIVE_CONNECTION_URI=root:password@tcp(localhost:3307)/queryplantst